 Master of Fine Arts in Sculpture

 This is one of the most well-known art programs at Virginia Commonwealth University.
 Students can expect research-intensive coursework.
-Students who are interested in this program are required to have finished 20 credit hours of sculpture-related classes before acceptance.
-A bachelor's level program is also available.
+Students who are interested in this program are required to have finished 60 semester hours of undergraduate classes before acceptance.
+A bachelor's-level program is also available.

 Doctor of Philosophy in Art History

 Two tracks, curatorial and historical, are available for Ph.D. students.
 The historical track prepares students for careers in teaching.
 Courses in art history are largely organized by region.
 The curatorial track trains students to contribute to historical research and to manage non-profit organizations, such as museums.